musicaJack/Joystick_Pico/README.md

-# M5Stack Unit Joystick2 Driver
+# Joystick_Pico Driver

-This is a driver for controlling the M5Stack Unit Joystick2 module, supporting the Raspberry Pi Pico platform.
+This is a driver for controlling the Joystick module, supporting the Raspberry Pi Pico platform.
 The driver provides complete joystick control, button detection, and status indication functions.

 ## Features